mastbaum/snoop/doc/index.rst

 =======
 This software is completely distinct from the old snoop used in SNO, sharing only the name and purpose.

-SNO snoop was a collection of ROOT macros -- one that watched the dispatcher and wrote statistics to a text database and the other a script to read the database file and generate plots.
-Those statically-served plots were displayed on a web page.
-That software was prone to failure, particularly due to poor memory management, and the interface was difficult to use and not configurable.

 Documentation
 =============